andreas-grafberger/RohBot/README.md

 # RohBot

 ## Setup
+1. Add token for bot to the Config file by replacing *xxxx*
-1. Install dependencies with `pip install -r requirements.txt`
+2. Install dependencies with `pip install -r requirements.txt`
-2. Run the bot with `python bot.py`
+3. Run the bot with `python bot.py`